datakaveri/iudx-deployment/K8s-deployment/Charts/data-ingestion/README.md

 Following script will create :
 1. create a namespace `di`
 2. create required configmaps
+3. create corresponding K8s secrets from the secret files
-3. deploy all data-ingestion-server verticles
+4. deploy all data-ingestion-server verticles

 ## Uninstalling the Chart